mstainoh/df-pipeline/README.md

 Also includes basic CLI features (logger and CLI argparser) for quick deployment.

+## why
+Most ETL scripts repeat the same pandas boilerplate scattered across files with no shared structure.
+It is now standard practice to separate transformation parameters into human-readable config files. df-pipeline consolidates that pattern using YAML as a lightweight metadata layer, keeping pipeline logic auditable and easy to modify without touching code.

+## Examples
 See *examples* folder for a sample script and configuration file

 Example: